Learning Abroad Center

 About

-Whether it is studying the chemistry of sushi rice, exploring local ramen shops, or learning to cook a regional dish, you will notice the intricate interplay of ingredients and techniques, and foster an appreciation for the nuanced approach to flavors in Japanese gastronomy that may differ from their own culinary traditions.
+Whether it is exploring local ramen shops, decoding the chemistry of sushi rice, or learning to cook a regional dish, you will notice the intricate interplay of ingredients and techniques and culture, and foster an appreciation for the nuanced approach to flavors in Japanese gastronomy that may differ from your own culinary traditions.
 In this program, you will also be able to compare restaurants and foods available in different regions of Japan, as well as in rural versus urban settings.

 Program Model